IEA expects an inflection in oil markets in 2023 when demand will exceed supply

 · Net deliveries of total products decreased by 1.5% in October 2022 compared to October 2021.

-· Oil stock levels on national territory grew by 396 kt in October 2022 compared to the closing stock levels in September 2022 and closed at 472 million metric tons.
+· Oil stock levels on national territory grew by 396,000 tonnes in October 2022 compared to the closing stock levels in September 2022 and closed at 472mn tonnes.

-In the first quarter, the IEA predicted an excess of oil on the market of about 1mn b/d, but in the second that will decrease significantly.
-By the third and fourth quarter, demand will already exceed supply by 1.6mn and 2.4mn b/d, respectively pushing up prices, The Bell reports.
+In the first quarter, the IEA predicted an excess of oil on the market of about 1mn bpd, but in the second that figure will decrease significantly.
+By the third and fourth quarter, demand will already exceed supply by 1.6mn and 2.4mn bpd respectively, pushing up prices, The Bell reports.

 Just when the inflection point arrives will depend on two factors: the speed of China's economic recovery and the reaction of Russian production to the EU embargo on petroleum products.